Ciprian-LocalPulse/Ciprian-LocalPulse/README.md

   [OK] Every mission above states its own maturity level.
   [OK] No claim of certification, deployment, or clinical use
        that isn't documented inside the repository itself.
+  [OK] Diagrams are documentation, not decoration — each maps
+       to a real state machine or dependency, not an aesthetic.
   [!!]
 Independent code review: not yet received.
 Actively wanted —
        open an issue if you find something broken.
 ```